Britain's Got Talent: Series 8 (2014)

-The eighth series aired during 2014, between 12 April to 7 June.
+The eighth series aired during 2014, between 12 April and 7 June.
 This series was the first to introduce the "Golden Buzzer", and for the first time since the first series, auditions were not held in Scotland.
 Instead they were held in Northern Ireland within Belfast, along with Cardiff, London, Birmingham and Manchester.
 Edinburgh joined these cities to hold open auditions in late 2013, along with Blackpool and Brighton.
 Additional open auditions were held in various local branches of Morrisons within "Talent Spot" tents, owing to the show's sponsorship deal with the supermarket chain at the time.
 The series was won by boy band Collabro, with opera singer Lucy Kay coming in second, and rapper duo Bars & Melody placing third.

 Series 9 (2015)

-The ninth series was aired during 2015, between 11 April to 31 May.
+The ninth series was aired during 2015, between 11 April and 31 May.
 The "Wildcard" feature was updated this series, along with the judges being able to put forth an eliminated act from the semi-finals into the final (referred to as the Judges' Wildcard).
 The show allowed the public to vote between the three most popular eliminated acts, and the one with the highest number of votes advanced into the final.
 This act is referred to as the Public Wildcard.
 Auditions took place within Edinburgh, Manchester, Birmingham and London.
 The latter three cities held open auditions in late 2014 along with Newcastle, Cardiff, Portsmouth, Leeds, Norwich and Bristol.
 The winner of the series was trainer and dog duo Jules O'Dwyer & Matisse, with magician Jamie Raven coming second, and Welsh choir Côr Glanaethwy placing third.